KelCodesStuff/Metal-Performance-Tester/README.md

 > For informationon on the [Metal](https://developer.apple.com/documentation/metal) API see the official documentation.

-> For detailed information on performance impact see the [Performance Impact Categories guide](https://github.com/KelCodesStuff/Metal-Performance-Tester/wiki/Performance-Impact-Categories).

 ### Statistical Analysis & Regression Detection
 - **Robust Statistical Analysis:** Implements [Welch's t-test](https://en.wikipedia.org/wiki/Welch%27s_t-test) for proper statistical analysis of samples with unequal variances, with configurable significance levels.
 - **Confidence Intervals:** Calculates 95% confidence intervals for performance differences to quantify the margin of error.